 Moreover, it has helped people to rethink the way the Bible can be read (hermeneutics) and to recognise that other world views can also lead to other interpretations of the Bible.
 Not all will interpret the Bible the same way and that is okay.

 Thirdly, it can help Christians to celebrate cultural and other kinds of diversity.
 First, they can have a more accurate view of history by being more aware of the history of, for instance, women or people of colour in the Church.
 Then, it can help them to understand that Christianity does not look the same everywhere on the globe.
-In this way, a postmodern thinking can remind Christians to be more open-minded and tolerant towards “the other”, even if he or she does not have the same culture.
+In this way, postmodern thinking can remind Christians to be more open-minded and tolerant towards ‘the other’, even if he or she does not have the same culture.

 Finally, in an individualistic world like ours, Christian Churches can be a place where relationships and communities are celebrated.
-Churches have to stay places where people can gather and help each other to not lose hope.
+Churches have to remain places where people can gather and help each other to not lose hope.

 In conclusion, looking at postmodernism, we can see where the intangible limits of Christianity are in relation to the evolution of society.
 Because people also need rootedness and stability to live in a time full of anguish, Christian churches have to cherish their traditions and roots.
 However, this research also makes it possible to see where it would be possible to adapt so as not to remain an institution stuck in another time.

 Do you want to stay updated on the latest news on religion & society?
 Create an account on the EARS Dashboard and receive free weekly updates.